rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Task 3 : Add the Cosmos DB API

-1. Navigate to the path `C:\Users\demouser\city-service`, in the application's `pom.xml` file, add the Cosmos DB dependency just after the `spring-cloud-starter-netflix-eureka-client` dependency and Save.
+1. Navigate to the path `C:\Users\demouser\city-service`.
+In the application's right click on `pom.xml` file and select open with visual studio.
+Then add the Cosmos DB dependency just after the `spring-cloud-starter-netflix-eureka-client` dependency and Save.

    ![pom](../media/cosmosversion.png)